two gears marketing and sales

 • Content Creation and Utilization:

-• Marketing creates content such as case studies, whitepapers, and blog posts that can be used by the sales team during the sales process.
+• Marketing creates case studies, whitepapers, and social proof assets that support the sales process.

 • Brand Consistency: